 “A Seat at Our Table was created two years ago and it was really about trying to tell an ag story but not from a scientific perspective,” said Terry Andryo, director of community initiatives – reputation and brand with Alberta Treasury Branch (ATB).
 “If we get to the consumer through the emotional perspective, which is food, then we might have a chance to get to that connection.”

-The partners in this initiative include ATB, the Alberta Culinary Tourism Alliance and Alberta Motor Association.
-For Meet in the Middle, 20 other partners representing various parts of the agriculture industry were also included.
+The partners in this initiative include ATB, the Culinary Tourism Alliance, Bayer and 23 other partners representing various parts of the agriculture industry.

 Andryo added that this event was designed specifically to bring young Albertans together who might not have a chance to meet otherwise.
 About 95 per cent of the Meet in the Middle participants were millennials (the generation born between approximately 1980 and early 2000s) — from the chefs who cooked the five-course meal, to the brewmasters and distillers who provided the drinks, to the photography students who captured the event.

 As a millennial farmer myself, I thoroughly enjoyed the evening.
 The food was delicious, but more importantly the conversations were inspiring.
 For the first part of the evening I sat across from John Kowalchuk, a fellow farmer, and Carol Cooper, a woman from Edmonton who, in her words, “rescues urban fruit.”
 Beside me sat Eva Wright of Red Deer’s Troubled Monk Brewery, as passionate a beer connoisseur as you’ll find anywhere.